-Character set tables, and country and regional information (relating to date format, names of months, and so on) are dynamically loaded at run time.
+Character set tables, and country and regional information (such as date format, names of months, and so on) are dynamically loaded at run time.
 This reduces the actual storage requirements and allows new languages to be added in the future without the need to relink all applications.

 User-defined character sets as documented in the Oracle Database Globalization Support Guide are not supported for this release.

-For the Oracle Database, your database administrator sets the
+For the Oracle Database, the database administrator sets the

 NLS_TERRITORY parameters in the initialization files as described in the Oracle Database Globalization Support Guide.